python/cpython/Doc/library/unittest.mock.rst

     >>> mock_request.Request
     <MagicMock name='request.Request' spec='Request' id='...'>

-You can see that :class:`request.Request` has a spec. :class:`request.Request` takes two arguments in the constructor (one of which is *self*).
+You can see that :class:`!request.Request` has a spec. :class:`!request.Request` takes two arguments in the constructor (one of which is *self*).
 Here's what happens if we try to call it incorrectly::